shrivaibhav89/UnityGameAutomationPython/README.md

-Here is a draft article on automating a Unity 3D game using Appium and AltUnityRunner:

-Title: Automating Unity 3D Games with Appium and AltUnityRunner
+                                       Automating Unity 3D Games with Appium and AltUnityRunner

 Introduction: This article provides steps to set up an environment for automating tests of a Unity 3D game using Appium and AltUnityRunner.
 Appium allows controlling and interacting with a game installed on an Android device, while AltUnityRunner enables accessing game objects and calling methods directly from Unity code.